LVinaud/TravellingSalesman-/README.md

 Also, it's important to be able to compare to an actual solid answer.
 That being said, a brute force algorithm was built for comparing porpuses, as it is extremely inefficient for reasons already explained.
 This brute force algorithm writes a file containing the perfect individual and also the time it took to calculate.
 (12 cities is taking around 50 seconds) (bruteforce.c)

-Now the main code reads from that file to start.
+With this all set and done, the main code reads from those 2 files.

 Randomly initialize the population with a given number of individuals by creating a population array of individual structures which contain an int array and a double fitness(to store the distance of its path).
 After this, their arrays are shuffled.